-To support critical staffing needs in Nebraska’s assisted living and nursing facilities during the COVID-19 pandemic, the State of Nebraska Department of Health and Human Services (DHHS) and Centers for Medicare and Medicaid Services (CMS) have temporarily modified medication aide (MA) training requirements.
+To support critical staffing needs in Nebraska’s assisted living and nursing facilities during the COVID-19 pandemic, the State of Nebraska Department of Health and Human Services (DHHS) has temporarily modified medication aide (MA) training requirements.
 The Governor’s executive order suspended Nebraska’s 40-hour training and exam requirements for MAs to work in a nursing facility, assisted living facility, or intermediate care facility for persons with intellectual disabilities (ICF/ID).

 The facility is responsible to ensure that any temporary MA is competent to provide care or services.
 The facility should maintain documentation of the individual’s competence.
 The temporary MA is still required to send the signed and completed application, along with the appropriate fee, to DHHS and be placed on the MA registry.
 DHHS has provided guidance that: